sadaf-rad/Bias-Detection-using-Transformers/README.md

 can perform better than certain types of transformer models.
-These findings highlight the effectiveness of transformer models for bias detection while also showing the potential of traditional machine learning methods when combined with proper pre-processing
+These findings highlight the effectiveness of transformer models for bias detection while also showing the potential of traditional machine learning methods when combined with proper pre-processing.